pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/organizing-stacks-projects.md

 testing and development instances.
 There might even be multiple environments within each of these dimensions, such as a production environment in each of the US east coast, west coast, Europe, and Asia.

-Most users will start a monolithic structure, for a few good reasons
+Most users will start a monolithic structure, for a few good reasons:

 * **Simplicity.** Having a single project and collection of stacks is, quite simply, the easiest thing you could possibly do.
 Pulumi diffs edits to your application and infrastructure code, and so this approach leaves the